makersacademy/acebook-mern-vite/README.md

 After logging in, you won't see much but you can create posts using PostMan and they should then show up in the browser if you refresh the page.

+## Seeding the database

+1. In order to seed the database, cd into '/api/models'
+2. run ' node testseed.js '
+3. If you want to see a visual representation
+   a. install mogodb compass https://www.mongodb.com/products/tools/compass
+   b. connect to local db : mongodb://0.0.0.0/acebook
+   c. the seed will go into acebook_test